‘What to do?’: Fear, confusion in Gaza after Israeli evacuation order

 ‘Chaos’

-Inas Hamdan, an officer at the UN Palestinian refugee agency in Gaza City, described the situation to the AP news agency as “chaos”.
+Inas Hamdan, an officer at the UN Palestinian refugee agency in Gaza City, described the situation to the AP as “chaos”.

 “No one understands what to do,” said Hamdan, who grabbed whatever she could to throw into her bags amid the panic and shouting.